 Safety is top priority.
 By Maine State law each trip must include a trained, certified trip leader.
 Chop Point teaches our staff the state-mandated course as part of their training.
 Life jackets are a part of all waterfront activities.
 Whenever possible, a cellular telephone is taken along.

 BIKING TRIPS—There are two options for bike trips during the summer.
 They rotate sessions every year.
 We head to the mountains of Maine for a bit of Mounting Biking in the Carrabassett Valley.
 There is a variety of terrain to bike as well as great mountain scenery to enjoy during breaks.
-We have a NEW TRIP this summer as our other biking option.
-The Down East Sunrise Trail is a converted railway that starts in Ellsworth and continues 87 miles through scenic coastal Maine.
-Bikers will meet up with a support vehicle at regular intervals along the route for breaks, meals, and camping.
+We will be biking in Down East Maine as our other biking option.
+The trip will combine time on the Down East Sunrise Trail, a converted railway starting in Ellsworth and trails in Acadia National Park.
+Campers will enjoy coastal views and scenic wilderness.
 Bring your own bike or we can arrange a rental for you.

 CANOE TRIPS—Canoes are ideal for exploring the rivers and bays of Maine.
 Before the first trip, a camper must pass a swimming test and receive instruction in canoeing safety.
 One of the most popular trips we take each summer is 70 miles in the wilderness of Maine along the beautiful and remote Allagash River.

 HIKING TRIPS—For hikers, there are literally hundreds of miles of trails to choose from in the White Mountains, Acadia National Park and Baxter State Park.
 The scenery is so breathtaking in the White Mountains that circus founder P.T.
 Barnum, upon reaching the top of mile-high Mt.
 Washington, observed, “This is the second greatest show on earth.”
 Trips vary between overnight backpacking and day hikes out of a base camp.